calum74/econv/README.md

       < input_size * output_size / limit
 ```

-The expected number of times we go round the loop is `1/p`, so the expected entropy loss of this algorithm =
+The expected number of times we go round the loop is `1/p`, so the expected entropy loss of `convert` is

 ```
 (3)  (-plgp - qlgq)/p